Skip to main content

 Deploying your first Gruntwork Module

-In this guide, you will learn how to use a module from the Gruntwork Infrastructure as Code (IaC) Library to create an AWS Lambda function.
-You will also learn how to organize your IaC code to be able to support many deployments.
-The same steps can be followed when using a service, since both modules and services can be referenced in module blocks.
+In this guide, you will learn how to create an AWS Lambda function using a module from the Gruntwork IaC Library.
+You’ll also learn how to structure your IaC code to support multiple deployments.
+The same steps apply when using a service, as you can reference both modules and services in module blocks.

 Prerequisites

-• An AWS Identity and Access Management (IAM) user or role with permissions to create AWS IAM roles, Lambda functions, and Cloudwatch Log Groups
+• An AWS Identity and Access Management (IAM) user or role with permissions to create AWS IAM roles, Lambda functions, and CloudWatch Log Groups

 • AWS Command Line Interface (AWS CLI) installed on your local machine